- 1. Write an airtight opening a bar business plan

 - 10. Put together a bulletproof marketing strategy for your bar

+To open a successful bar, you need to start with a solid business plan, get funding, obtain the licenses and permits you need, find a great location, and purchase the tools and technology you need.
 We’ve put together a guide on how to open a bar business, complete with potential costs, profit margins, and an easy-to-follow checklist for bar setup.

 How to Open a Bar Business in 10 Easy Steps